tugraz-isds/systemds/docs/builtins-reference.md

 until filled.
 If given as a `Tensor` the same procedure takes place.
 We iterate through `Matrix` and `Tensor` by starting with each dimension index at `0` and then incrementing the lowest one, until we made a complete pass over the dimension, and then increasing the dimension index above.
 This will be done until the `Tensor` is completely filled.

-Currently the datatype of `data`-argument will not change the return value, which will always be a `Tensor[Double]` for now.

-A `String` will be interpreted as a vector of `Double` concatenated by spaces and then we apply the same procedure as with a `Matrix`.

 If `data` is a `Scalar`, we fill the whole tensor with the value.